The Tell-Tale Project — Guest Post by Edgar Allan Poe, Technical Writer

-I had never spoken to the programmer before, though I'd seen him many times walking the hallways, entering the kitchen, washing his hands in the restroom.
+I’d never had formal discourse with the programmer before, though I’d seen him many times walking the hallways, entering the kitchen, washing his hands in the lavatory.
 He was a silent one and kept to himself.

-Did he hate technical writers?
+Did he have a grudge against technical writers?
 Had I offended the programmer in some way?
 I scanned my mind for some ill-flavored interaction, some bitter words spoken, but I recalled none.
 No doubt he knew my name, though barely did I know his.

 I said I am meticulous.
 I did not want to slip up in any way that would jeopardize my job and reputation in the industry.
 A technical writer’s words are only as good as they are accurate and clear.

 I begin to consider ways to protect myself.
-If the programmer had schemes for my demise, I had to counter them efficiently.
+If the programmer had schemes for my demise, I had to counter them, and efficiently so.
 I had to anticipate his move and respond softly and sharply, cutting him off before he can follow through with his plans.